 The Perth Zoo is a must do if you are visiting Perth, and if you live in Perth and haven't been for a while, make sure you put it in your calendar to get along and see what's new.
 The Perth Zoo do a fantastic job of continually improving our wonderful zoo to ensure that the environment these animals live in is as close as they can get to their natural environment, so you'll no doubt see something new everytime you visit.

 You'll definitely need to set aside a good part of the day if you want to see it all.
 There are lots of places to stop and have a snack or some lunch throughout the Perth Zoo, including the large grassed area near the playground where you can also find BBQ's.
 There is also a cafe at the Zoo so you can enjoy a meal or coffee during your visit.

-And don't let the rain keep you away, it was so great to see lots of kids running around in their raincoats and gumboots with their umbrellas.
+Don't let the rain keep you away, it was so great to see lots of kids running around in their raincoats and gumboots with umbrellas.
 You can check out the lizards or nocturnal enclosures, these are indoors while it's raining - or head to the Jungle School Organutan Boardwalk and shelter there.

-Perth Zoo is a fun thing to do all year round, literally, it's open every day of the year and is fun in winter and in summer!
+Perth Zoo is a fun thing to do all year round, literally!
+It's open every day of the year (even Christmas Day) and is fun in winter and summer!

 The playground and large grassed area is not far from the entrance.
-This has been upgraded in the last 18months and looks amazing, there is so much to explore and enjoy!
 Here you will find the old classic elephant shaped slide, as well as new climbing structure with a butterfly shaped shade above.
-There is a little running water feature, much like a little man made creek.
-It's a good idea to bring gum boots (and possibly a change of clothes) along so they can splash in here.
+There is a little running water feature, much like a man made creek so it's a good idea to bring gum boots (and possibly a change of clothes) along so they can splash around here.

 The playground also features a small bird nest swing a small toddler slide with a little "cave" underneath it, water features, hut with bongo drums and more.
 There is just so much to explore in this area!

-We really enjoyed the new Jungle School Orang-utan boardwalk.
-You get a great view of the Orang-utans and there are some great interactive activities to do on the board walk.
+We really enjoyed the Jungle School Orang-utan boardwalk.
+Here you'll get a great view of the Orang-utans and there are some great interactive activities to do on the board walk.
 You can direct a camera around using a joy stick and zoom in the Orang-utans for a better look, see how your hand size compares to an Orang-utan's hand and swing on some ropes just like an Orang-utan.
-There are also replica tower Organ-utan Tower Tops so you see where the Orang-utans like to hang out.
+There are also replica tower Orang-utan Tower Tops so you see first hand where the Orang-utans like to hang out.

 The boardwalk is well covered in sections so it's a great place to stop if it's raining There is seating here too so you could enjoy a snack or your lunch here.
-Unfortunately they were hiding from the rain today under their sacks so we didn't see much swinging action but had fun using the joystick controller to zoom in on them with a camera to get a peek at them under their sacks.
+Unfortunately they were hiding from the rain under their sacks during our visits so we didn't see much swinging action but had fun using the joystick controller to zoom in on them with a camera to get a peek at them under their sacks.

-At the end of the Jungle School Organutan boardwalk are a couple of good photo opportunities.
-Your kids will love jumping in this car and climbing on top of these tortoises for a photo!
+At the end of the Jungle School Orang-utan boardwalk are a couple of good photo opportunities.
+Your kids will love jumping in this car and climbing on top of these tortoise statues for a photo too!

-One of our other favourite stops is the elephants in the African Savannah.
+One of our other favourite stops is to see the elephants in the African Savannah.
 There are a few viewing areas including this well shaded spot with lots of seating.
 It's a great spot to stop and have a bite to eat and rest for a while.
-We enjoyed watching the elephant trying to get his food out of this container today.
+We enjoyed watching the elephant trying to get his food out of this container during our visit.

 Zoo HQ is a must visit when you are at Perth Zoo.
 Opened in February 2016, kids can dress up as a Perth Zoo Vet and learn all about what goes on behind the scenes to feed and care for the Perth Zoo Animals.
 There are lots of interactive displays and a volunteer to answer any questions your budding little Zoo Keepers and Veterinarians may have - we highly recommend you pop into the Zoo HQ and see what you can learn.